mgamio/blog/_posts/2020-06-15-solid-principles-the-definitive-guide.markdown

 }
 {% endhighlight %}

-Lastly, new changes to the *nDay* variable will only depend on the requirements of every team separately.
-The following figure shows Classes for different actos, without conflicts.
+Finally, new changes to the MAX_DAYS variable will only depend on the requirements of every team separately.
+The following figure shows the Classes for different actors, without conflicts.

 ![Class for different actors](/assets/images/payment2.jpg){:class="img-responsive"}